 - A head set with a mic can be helpful, especially if you are in a room where there may be noise behind you.

 - The program is built to avoid “echo” so you can use your laptop/mobile built-in speaker and mic.
-However, if you do get some echo, switching to a headset works great.
+However, if you do get some echo, switching to a headset works best.

 Do I need to use video?